Ukraine-News: Experts give devastating verdict on Russia's military

-The Ukrainian counter-offensive in the south of the country has begun, and military experts see Ukraine as having an advantage, not only because of Western weapon systems.
+The Ukrainian counter-offensive in the south of the country has begun.
+Military experts see an advantage in Ukraine not only because of western weapon systems.

 Kyiv – For almost half a year there has been a romp in the Ukraine bitter fighting between Russian and Ukrainian soldiers, pro-Russian separatists and Ukrainian partisans.
 Contrary to the original plans of the Russian military, progress in the attempted takeover of power in the neighboring country has been slow.